Make Your Street More Flood Prepared

 The key goals of Catchment to Coast are to combat flooding and coastal erosion, and improve drought tolerance, in Southend and Thurrock.

-Trialling new and innovative methods to investigate the most effective will help contribute to local, regional and national policy enabling the UK to adapt better to climate change.
+Trialling new and innovative methods to investigate how effective they are, will help contribute to local, regional and national policy enabling the UK to adapt better to climate change.
 Through our collaboration with local communities we're working to improve conditions for wildlife, rivers, and the natural environment.

-Eligible properties will be retrofitted with rainwater water capture devices, like water butts and rainwater planters.
-Residents can apply through the Our Rainwater website in just a few easy steps.
+• Residents apply through the Our Rainwater website in just a few easy steps.
 Sign up

 Why is this needed?